FidoProject/Fido/README.md

 ## Contributing

 Send us a pull request.
 If you are looking for things to do, check out the repo's open issues.
-We will be happy to add you as a contributor and credit you in the README.

 If you find a bug or have any trouble with the library, please open an issue.
 We are happy to help you out.